-It seems that in our lives there is a constant tug of war going on between finding simplicity and all of the complexity that is thrown at us.
+There is a constant tug of war in our lives going on between finding simplicity and all of the complexity that is thrown at us.
 From our jobs to the endless amount of information that is thrown at us each day, it can be hard to focus in on what is truly important.

 The moment that we think we have everything organized and figured out, a change comes our way and we are forced to have to juggle one more ball with the many others we struggle to keep in the air.
 This “change” (aka an extra ball to juggle) can come in the form of unexpected and sad life events where you are thrown a load of new responsibility to opportunities to new career or exciting adventure.